 Call me, Wilmington Delaware Property Division Lawyer Michael S. Corrigan.
-My office can be contacted at 302 984-2484.
+My office can be contacted at 302-455-1212.
 You can also email Delaware Property Division Lawyer Michael S. Corrigan here.
-At The Law Office of Michael S. Corrigan I make protecting your interests my number one priority.
+At the Newark, Delaware Family Law Office of Michael S. Corrigan I make protecting your interests my number one priority.
 Call me today to arrange a free initial consultation.

 Division Of Marital Property Laws In Delaware

 The state of Delaware is an equitable distribution state.
 That does not mean that all property, financial and physical assets are divided 50-50 between the 2 parties however.
 There are a number of factors involved when determining what marital assets will go to which party during a Delaware divorce.
 Some of these factors revolve around a spouse deferring their career, and ultimately their earning potential, so they can raise the child or children.
 In dividing marital assets in Delaware it is also important to fairly and accurately determine true value of assets.